aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to DOTM?</h2>

+XLSM is a Microsoft Excel macro-enabled workbook file format, which is used to store data in tabular form.
+It is a binary file format and is used to store data in worksheets, charts, and macros.
+On the other hand, DOTM is a Microsoft Word macro-enabled document file format, which is used to store text, images, and other data in a structured format.
+It is a binary file format and is used to store data in documents, macros, and other objects.
+Therefore, it is necessary to convert XLSM to DOTM in order to use the data stored in XLSM files in a Microsoft Word document.

+<h2>How Aspose.Total Helps for XLSM to DOTM Conversion?</h2>
-For a Python developer, who is trying to add a XLSM to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSM and DOTM files.
+It helps to automate the conversion process from XLSM to DOTM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful tool to work with XLSM files.
+It provides features to read, write, and manipulate XLSM files.
+It also provides features to convert XLSM files to other formats like HTML, PDF, XPS, and many more.
+Aspose.Words for Python via .NET API is a powerful tool to work with DOTM files.
+It provides features to read, write, and manipulate DOTM files.
+It also provides features to convert DOTM files to other formats like HTML, PDF, XPS, and many more.

+Therefore, Aspose.Total for Python via .NET API is a great tool to automate the conversion process from XLSM to DOTM.
+It provides features to read, write, and manipulate XLSM and DOTM files.
+It also provides features to convert XLSM files to HTML and DOTM files to other formats like PDF, XPS, and many more.
+It is a great tool for Python developers who are trying to add a XLSM to DOTM conversion feature within application.

 {{% /blocks/products/pf/feature-page-summary %}}